7 Must Do’s for Workday Open Enrollment

 Here are some helpful tips to make your open enrollment easier:

 • Evaluate your Business Processes related to benefit events.
 Business processes can be a great way to move away from manual, paper processes and streamline enrollment steps for employees.
-For example, Evidence of Insurability paperwork can be a very manual process for employees.
-Consider adding this step into the life event business process.
-You can include step-by-step instructions, links or forms for your employees to submit their paperwork.
+You can add custom validations to your business processes to prevent user error.

 • Speaking of Evidence of Insurability, if you have People Experience enabled, you have an additional option to remind employees to complete their paperwork, Select Enable Evidence of Insurability Link checkbox and related Evidence of Insurability Link field on insurance benefit plans to display a home page card reminder that will be displayed for the employee 30 days after their election is submitted.